-- 9.1.1 Participants may provide preliminary information about their commitments and reporting arrangements at the time of opting in by completing the CERT opt-in form available on the CER's Client Portal beta. - 9.1.2 Participants must provide a CERT reporting form for the relevant reporting year by the reporting deadline each year. - 9.1.3 Participants must submit the required data and information to opt-in and report under CERT in the manner and form specified by the CER.
+- 9.1.1 Participants may provide preliminary information about their commitments and reporting arrangements at the time of opting in by completing the CERT opt-in form on the CER's Online Services56 platform. - 9.1.2 Participants must provide a CERT reporting form for the relevant reporting year by the reporting deadline each year.